neondatabase/website/content/docs/guides/trigger-serverless-functions.md

 ### 3. Exposing your Serverless Functions to Inngest

-To allow Inngest to run your Inngest Functions, add the following Serverless Function serving as a router:
+To allow Inngest to run your Inngest Functions, add the following Serverless Function, which serves as a router:

 <CodeTabs labels={["Vercel", "AWS Lambda", "Cloudflare Workers"]}>